-Programmable Logic Controller Study and Replacement
+Programmable Logic Controller Study and Replacement PROJECT SUMMARY SHEET

-Fiscal Year Costs Criter Criteria Met:
+Fiscal Year Costs Criteria Met:

-2020/2021 \$1,640,000 $\boxtimes$ Safety/Liability
+2020/2021 \$1,545,000 \boxtimes Safety/Liability

-Council Goals
+2020/2021 Council Goals

-2021/2024 N/A $\boxtimes$ Maintenance
+2021/2024 N/A \boxtimes Maintenance

 Required per Regulation

 Future Years N/A Coordinates with Larger Project

-$\boxtimes$ Existing Capacity
+\boxtimes Existing Capacity

-Project Total \$1,640,000 $\boxtimes$ Cost Reduction
+Project Total \$1,545,000 \boxtimes Cost Reduction

 Future Capacity

 The Programmable Logic Controller (PLC) is the system which provides the ability to run the treatment plant in an automatic mode.
 The Siemens PLC was installed in the late 1990's and is nearing its life expectancy.
 The PLC which we currently use is no longer being made by Siemens.
-Currently we are relying on a $3^{rd}$ party to support the PLC but they could stop production at any time making our system obsolete.
+Currently we are relying on a 3rd party to support parts for the PLC but they could stop production at any time making our system obsolete.
 We will first look at all of the options and then come back to purchase the new system.